Contact Us for a Free Consultation 818-781-1570

 Posted by Inna Gorin | Oct 25, 2022

-The purpose of punitive damages is to punish the party at fault (punitive), and to set an example to deter future wrongdoers (exemplary).
-They are usually awarded against defendants in cases of intentional or extremely reckless conduct, not just for simple negligence.
-Willful or intentional conduct that rises to the level of punitive damages, however, is normally considered uninsurable as a matter of public policy, so there is no third party coverage available to cover such awards.
-What about first party Uninsured Motorist Coverage?
-One would think that it should be possible for the innocent party to be able to to insure itself against just about anything.
-Let's look at this question more closely.
+The purpose of punitive damages is to punish the party at fault (disciplinary) and to set an example to deter future wrongdoers (exemplary).
+They are usually awarded against defendants in cases of intentional or highly reckless conduct, not just for simple negligence.

 What is Uninsured Motorist Coverage?